You can edit Graphic layers in Drawing Mode.

 To select a point in a path, first begin editing the path, then click the point.

 To select multiple points, hold Shift, and click on each point that you want to select.
 You can also click and drag to select multiple points.

 To create curved lines, set a point’s Curve property to use Mirrored Handles or Disconnected Handles.
 You can also double click a point to toggle between its Curve properties.

-Positioning a point’s handles will effect the curve of the line (if any) between the point and the next point in that direction.
+Positioning a point’s handles will affect the curve of the line (if any) between the point and the next point in that direction.
 To position a point’s handles, select the point, then click and drag the handle to its new position.
-Hold Shift to lock the handle to 45 degree angles.
+Hold Shift to lock the handle to 45-degree angles.

 You can combine layers into groups that apply one of five boolean operations: unite, subtract, intersect, exclude, or join.